Skip to main content

 And those factors do exist.

-But they don’t fully explain this:
+But they don’t explain this:

 Why is a basic verification step being missed so often?